dingwentao/fti-sz/README.md

 ---

-Configure and run a FTI example
+Configure and run a FTI-SZ example
 =

 The "build/examples" directory contains heat distribution simulations as simple